DHA License for Doctors: A Complete Registration Guide

 2. Medical malpractice insurance

-3. The application form was filled with correct information.
+3. Fill the application form with the correct information.

 4. Payment of application fees.